In this article we are going to look at one of the most common puppy parent questions: how long do dogs live?

 However, the question of dog life span is not one that can be answered quickly.

-The average dog has a lifespan of 11 to 12 years.
+The average lifespan of a dog is 11 to 12 years.

 A study of over 15,000 dogs showed 20% of those sampled living beyond their 14th birthday, but less than 10% made it to their 15th.

-But not all dogs, or breeds of dog, make it as far as we would consider to be old age.
+But not all dogs, or breeds of dog, make it as far as old age.

-Unfortunately, the average life expectancy of dogs in general is not really helpful in determining how long an individual dog may live.
-Because the differences between breeds, sizes and structures of dog differ so wildly.
+Unfortunately, knowing the average life expectancy of dogs in general is not really that helpful.
+This is because the differences between breeds, sizes and structures of dog differ so wildly.
+A dog’s upbringing and lifestyle can have an impact on life expectancy too.

 If you want to have an idea how long your own pet dog will live, you will need to take a lot more information into account.
 We will look at this in depth below.